← Back to Articles

 • Optional: Rooting hormone

-Method 1: Propagating in Water
+Method 1: Propagating a Snake Plant in Water

 1. Choose a healthy leaf and cut it near the base.

-5. Change the water weekly.
+5. Change the water weekly to keep it fresh.

-6. Wait for roots to form (typically 3–6 weeks).
+6. Wait 3–6 weeks for roots to form (typically 1–2 inches long).

-Method 2: Propagating in Soil
+Method 2: Propagating a Snake Plant in Soil

 1. Cut a healthy leaf into 3–4 inch sections.